-DR. ANTHONY FAUCI (NATIONAL INSTITUTES OF HEALTH): Yes.
+DR. ANTHONY FAUCI (NATIONAL INSTITUTES OF HEALTH): Right.
+Yeah.
 We have to be careful, Laura, that we don't assume something works based on an anecdotal report that's not controlled.
 And I refer specifically to hydroxychloroquine.
 There's a lot of buzz out there on the internet, on the social media about that.
+We need to look at it in a scientific way.

 INGRAHAM: Oh, there have been studies published, though, right?